emilbratt/OTGT/Datawarehouse/server/cip_info/applications/README.md

 // creating the home class that will be called if second query string is omitted class Home extends Lemon {
   public function run () {
-    ... // this is where the entrypoint is for home | visit from mydomain/lemon ...
+    ... // this is where the entrypoint is for home visited from mydomain/lemon ...
     ...